gefgu/chrome-dino-real-time-Q-Learning/README.md

-# Chrome Dino Bot Using Deep Q-Learning At Real Time
+# Chrome Dino Bot Using Deep Q-Learning At Real-Time

 ![Dino Game Image](dino_images/screenshot.png)

 In this project, I learned:
-* How to implement a Deep Q-Learning custom trained
+* How to implement a Deep Q-Learning custom training
 * cv2 library(resize, find edges)
 * ActionChains from selenium
 * and a little bit more of other things...